hadaseshel/Arkanoid/README.md

  ## Rules of game

- You can puse the game by pressing on p key.
+ You can pause the game by pressing the p key.

  ## Levels
  The game has 4 different Levels: